 When a student is logged into the Chromebook, parents can use them to check on student work, view their browsing history or connect with teachers through our Infinite Campus parent portal or via the student’s email.
 The Chromebooks are not intended for personal use for the student or their parents.

-CAN MY CHILD OPT OUT OF HAVING A CHROMEBOOK?
+CAN MY CHILD OPT OUT OF HAVING A SCHOOL ISSUED CHROMEBOOK?

 Yes.
-We do prefer that each student will opt-in to our program because of the price point that VPP offers to students.
-At a $40 donation, students are able to gain access to this device to utilize in their classrooms as well as at home.
-However, if your student/child choose not to participate in our program, your student will be required to have a device of their own with the following specifications:
+However, all students are expected to have a personal or school issued device to complete their school work.
+However, if your student/child chooses not to used one of our devices, your student will be required to have a device of their own with the following specifications:

 Chromebooks are expected to become an integral part of the education to all and any student within Aurora Public Schools and we want them to take advantage of the powerful learning resources available with it. .